KWSTEPHY/Creative-Canvas/README.md

 VERCEL

 ## Key features
-Its a single page application that has features like artist profile and catalogue and location
+Its a single page application that has features like:
+-Artist profile
+-Catalogue
+-Location

 ## Requirements Needed
 * Basic programming knowledge of html, css and javaScript